 Point Abino Woods is a priority area for forest birds.
 The high quality habitat along the north shore of Lake Erie is particularly important for migrating birds to rest and feed.
 Rare birds documented in the area include red-headed woodpecker, cerulean warbler, Acadian flycatcher, and hooded warbler.
 Point Abino is also known for its reptiles with rare turtles such as Blanding’s turtle observed here as well as milksnake and eastern hog-nosed snake.

 NCC’s long-term goal for the Point Abino area is to create a large and connected area of conservation lands to protect the diverse habitats and rare species in this small but highly significant natural area.
 While most of the land is privately owned, several properties at Point Abino have been secured by NCC and the Niagara Peninsula Conservation Authority over the last few years.
 The conservation of this new property is an important step in achieving the larger goal of landscape-level conservation.

 What’s in store

-The Point Abino Woods property is comprised of 13 acres (5 hectares) of mature Carolinian woodland and 17 acres (7 hectares) of semi-retired farmland.
+The Point Abino Woods property is comprised of 13 acres (five hectares) of mature Carolinian woodland and 17 acres (seven hectares) of semi-retired farmland.
 NCC will restore the farmland to forest while maintaining and enhancing the existing woodland for species at risk, with an emphasis on rare forest birds.